Egyptian Humanitarians Work Nonstop At Rafah Crossing To Prepare Aid Trucks For Gaza

-(MENAFN- Daily News Egypt) “We work day and night in preparing and stacking the aid supplies.
+(MENAFN- Famagusta Gazette) “We work day and night in preparing and stacking the aid supplies.
 We forget all our fatigue when seeing the aid trucks going through the crossing and heading to Gaza,” said an Egyptian volunteer, who was preparing supplies for Gaza on the Egyptian side of the Rafah border crossing.

 Ibrahim Abdel-Hamid, a 25-year-old volunteer from Cairo with the non-governmental organization Life Makers Foundation, was among dozens of humanitarians surrounded by lined-up trailers carrying aid supplies, such as food, water, and medicine, waiting to be delivered to the adjacent besieged Gaza.